Hendrikto/config_files/README.md

 ## Examples:
 `make git` deploys all of git's config files

-`make remove_git` removes all of git's config files
+`make remove-git` removes all of git's config files

 `cd issue && make arch` deploys the issue file for Arch Linux.